|

 financial hardship.
 By joining us on 14 September, you can help make

 education accessible and change students’ lives for the better.
+We would be thrilled if you

 would consider taking a table for 10 guests at our dinner on 14